 “She’s good, she swings well and hits it with power.
 And she has a good balance,” said Park.
 “I was amazed when I learned that she’s only 17.”

-Saso also reached the semifinals of the US Girls’ Junior Championship in Wisconsin, falling short against USA's Jillian Bourdage in the semi finals, but watch the way she gets on the green in two shots on the 10th in the video below [at 50 seconds], with a swing and laser-guided driver reminiscent of her golf idol Rory McIlroy.
+Saso also reached the semifinals of the US Girls’ Junior Championship in Wisconsin, falling short against USA's Jillian Bourdage in the semi finals, but her swing and the distance she drives reminds you straight away of her idol Rory McIlroy.

-Music, movies, and Rory McIlroy are helping her get through these strange times too, "BTS are fine but they're not my favourite," she says, "I like TWICE, Blackpink, Sam Smith, Daniel Padilla, he looks really good, I like him!"
+Music, movies, and Rory McIlroy helped her get through challenging times during Covid lockdown, "BTS are fine but they're not my favourite," she says, "I like TWICE, Blackpink, Sam Smith, Daniel Padilla, he looks really good, I like him!"

 Her favourite films include Lucy, Transformers, The Avengers, "I like Batman and Spiderman" she adds.